elehunt57/Blog/README.md

 # Blog
-A blog to summarise my learnings from various books I have read and meet ups I have attended
+Short blogs which summarise my learnings from various books and meet-ups in a 'top 5 takeaways' format